-Te Oneroa-a-Tōhe holds significant cultural and spiritual value.
-These are the key outcomes we are aspiring to achieve to uphold that value.
+Te Oneroa-a-Tōhe is of significant cultural and spiritual value.
+These are the key outcomes we are aspiring to achieve to uphold this value.

 Te Oneroa-a-Tōhe is treated by everyone as a taonga tuku iho - a treasure handed down through the generations.